 In fact, by pushing to make it better or by urging their kids to just smile, moms, dads, and relatives can actually do harm.

-If the grief process is stifled, it may eventually result in depression or behaviors such as the use of
+If the grief process is stifled, it may eventually result in depression or unhealthy behaviors.

 Although grief is an individual journey, adults can help children through the process.

 Kids and adults grieve differently.
 Children can only tolerate the intensity of their feelings for a short period of time, so they grieve in spurts.
 As a result, kids may swing from playfulness to despair in a matter of minutes.
 Give them room for their full range of feelings.

 While it is important to let children know you are available, do it in a way that lets them be in control of when and how they share their feelings.
 Follow their lead.

 Because of their limited experience with grief, children may not even have the vocabulary to convey their many emotions, including sadness,

 anger, fear, and helplessness.
 One of the most helpful things an adult can do is to give names to what the child is feeling.

 Give Age-Appropriate Information